Slow-wave sleep: Physical healing and growth

 Slow-wave sleep is the constructive phase of sleep for recuperation of the mind-body system in which it rebuilds itself after each day.
 Substances that have been ingested into the body while an organism is awake are synthesized into complex proteins of living tissue.
-Growth hormone is also secreted during this stage, which leads some scientists to hypothesize that a function of slow wave sleep is to facilitate the healing of muscles as well as repair damage to tissues.
+Growth hormone is also secreted during this stage, which leads some scientists to hypothesize that a function of slow-wave sleep is to facilitate the healing of muscles as well as repair damage to tissues.
 Lastly, glial cells within the brain are restored with sugars to provide energy for the brain.

 Learning and synaptic homeostasis

-Learning and memory formation occurs during wakefulness by the process of long-term potentiation; SWS is associated with the regulation of synapses thus potentiated.
-SWS has been found to be involved in the downscaling of synapses, in which strongly stimulated or potentiated synapses are kept while weakly potentiated synapses either diminish or are removed.
+Learning and memory formation occur during wakefulness by the process of long-term potentiation; SWS is associated with the regulation of synapses thus potentiated.
+SWS is involved in the downscaling of synapses, in which strongly stimulated or potentiated synapses are kept while weakly potentiated synapses either diminish or are removed.
 This may be helpful for recalibrating synapses for the next potentiation during wakefulness and for maintaining synaptic plasticity.
 Notably, new evidence is showing that reactivation and rescaling may be co-occurring during sleep.

 Problems associated with slow-wave sleep

 Bedwetting, night terrors, and sleepwalking are all common behaviors that can occur during stage three of sleep.
-These occur most frequently amongst children, who then generally outgrow them.
+These occur most frequently amongst children, who generally outgrow them.
 Another problem that may arise is sleep-related eating disorder.
-An individual will sleep-walk leaving his or her bed in the middle of the night seeking out food, and will eat not having any memory of the event in the morning.
+An individual will sleep-walk seeking out food, and will eat not having any memory of the event in the morning.
 Over half of individuals with this disorder become overweight.
 Sleep-related eating disorder can usually be treated with dopaminergic agonists, or topiramate, which is an anti-seizure medication.
-This nocturnal eating throughout a family suggests that heredity may be a potential cause of this disorder.
+Heredity may be factor with this disorder.